AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-sandbox-programs.md

 ---
-title: Creating a Sandbox Program
+title: Creating Sandbox Programs
-description: Learn how to use Cloud Manager to create your own sandbox program.
+description: Learn how to use Cloud Manager to create your own sandbox program for training, demo, POC, or other non-production purposes.
 exl-id: 10011392-3059-4bb0-88db-0af1d390742e
 ---
-# Creating a Sandbox Program {#create-sandbox-program}
+# Creating Sandbox Programs {#create-sandbox-program}

 A sandbox program is typically created to serve the purposes of training, running demos, enablement, POCs, or documentation and is not meant to carry live traffic.